Q. Can I defer my admission to a future

 program is intended to have relevance to any data-driven work

-setting, students will also select one of three concentrations
+setting, students will also select one of two specializations

-that relate most closely to their interests: health, sports, or
+that relate most closely to their interests: health or

 cybersecurity and privacy.